MaxMineOS-Project/MaxMineOS/README.md

 # About
 This OS is written on Python and works ***only*** on Windows.
 # Install HOWTO
-This time, you can install system by running script `install.ps1` or `install.bat`
+This time, you can install system by running `setup.exe`

 When your system is installed, just run `run.ps1` or `run.bat` to start the system